serayyagci1/coderate/README.md

 ### Data Storage and Handling

- The dataset was imported as a dataset using the Pandas library in Python, which will allow for efficient data manipulation and analysis.
+The dataset was imported as a dataset using the Pandas as a CSV file in Python, which allows for efficient data manipulation and analysis.
 Our approach will ensure compatibility with various data analysis tools without the need for a separate database system.

+### Data Pre-processing